 - Showcase a portfolio of projects: One of the best ways to showcase your knowledge and skills is through a portfolio of projects.
 The best portfolios contain passion-driven work on datasets that genuinely excite you, not on widely known datasets like Titanic or MNIST.
 Check out DataCamp Workspace’s publications to see different types of portfolio projects.

 - Consider getting certified: Certifications are a great way to supplement your portfolio and prove your skills.
-Here is a list of data science certifications you can use to prove your case.
+DataCamp's data science certification is highly regarded by leading employers and will help you prove your expertise to hiring managers.

 - Get experience: A great way to convince hiring managers of your skills is by proving that you’ve already done the work.
 You can do this through internships, graduate schemes, temporary job placements, freelance work, and more.